 Kit is a Fellow in the American College of Bankruptcy.
 In 2014 he was named the Atlanta Bankruptcy Litigation "Lawyer of the Year" by The Best Lawyers in America©, which has recognized his skill since 1996.
 Kit has been profiled in Chambers USA: America’s Leading Lawyers for Business in the field of Bankruptcy/Restructuring since 2007.

-He is the author of The Bankruptcy Court’s Watchdog: The Appointment, Role and Power of Examiners Today, published in 2011; the co-author of Business Valuation and Bankruptcy, published in 2009; and a co-author of Problem Loan Strategies.
-He is a contributing editor of two bankruptcy treatises, Norton Bankruptcy Law and Practice and the Bankruptcy Litigation Manual.
+He is the author of The Bankruptcy Court’s Watchdog: The Appointment, Role and Power of Examiners Today, co-author of Business Valuation and Bankruptcy and co-author of Problem Loan Strategies.
+He is a contributing editor of Norton Bankruptcy Law and Practice and the Bankruptcy Litigation Manual.

 - Lead trial counsel to the Official Committee of Equity Security Holders in the contested plan confirmation hearing in the Spectrum Brands Chapter 11 case.

 - Represented a special committee of a board of directors regarding restructuring matters.